Contact Us

 Scoring is based on two separate parts:

-For your reference, you can view the ROV competition score sheet here and the Poster competition score sheet here.
+For your reference, you can view the ROV competition score sheet here (need to update) and the Poster competition score sheet here.

 ROV Competition: